 In June 2017, the GASB issued Statement No. 87, Leases, which is effective for reporting periods beginning after December 15, 2019.
 Earlier application is encouraged.
 The objective of the Statement is to better meet the information needs financial statement users by improving accounting and financial reporting for leases by governments.
 The Statement requires recognition of certain lease assets and liabilities for leases that were previously classified as operating leases and recognize inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting.
-Under this Statement, a lesse is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The County has not yet completed its assessment of this statement.
-The issuance of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, changed the effective date from fiscal years beginning after June 15, 2021.
+The issuance of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, changed the effective date from fiscal years beginning after December 15, 2019 to fiscal years beginning after June 15, 2021.

 In August 2018, the GASB issued Statement No. 90, Majority Equity Interests, which is effective for reporting periods beginning after December 15, 2018.
 Earlier application is encouraged.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-For all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit, and the government or fund that holds the equity interest should report an asset related to the majority equity interest account for its assets, deferred outflows of resources, liabilities and deferred inflows of resources at acquisition value at the date the government acquired a 100 percent equity interest in the component unit.
+For all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit, and the government or fund that holds the equity interest should report an asset related to the majority equity interest using the equity method.
+The Statement also requires that a component unit in which a government has a 100 percent equity interest account for its assets, deferred outflows of resources, liabilities and deferred inflows of resources at acquisition value at the date the government acquired a 100 percent equity interest in the component unit.
 The County has not yet completed its assessment of this statement.
 The issuance of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, changed the effective date from reporting periods beginning after December 15, 2018 to reporting periods beginning after December 15, 2019.